RasaHQ/rasa/docs/user-guide/building-assistants.rst

 assistant that, amongst other things, helps the user get started with the Rasa products.
-You should first install Rasa using the `Step-by-step Installation Guide <https://rasa.com/docs/rasa/user-guide/installation/#step-by-step-installation-guide>`_ and then follow the `Rasa Tutorial <https://rasa.com/docs/rasa/user-guide/rasa-tutorial/>`_ to get an initial bot going.
+You should first install Rasa using the `Step-by-step Installation Guide <https://rasa.com/docs/rasa/user-guide/installation/#step-by-step-installation-guide>`_ and then follow the `Rasa Tutorial <https://rasa.com/docs/rasa/user-guide/rasa-tutorial/>`_ to make sure you know the basics.
 With the basic bot from that tutorial, let’s remove any mood bot content so that your ``nlu.md``, ``stories.md`` and ``domain.yml`` are empty.

 Memoization Policy